Cockermouth Tourist Information

 Cockermouth is a doorway to the open countryside of Lorton Vale and beyond to the lakes of Bassenthwaite, Buttermere, Crummock Water, Loweswater and to the beauty and wildlife of a Heritage Coast and the flora and fauna along the Solway Firth.

 When it comes to “things to see and do”, the visitor is spoilt for choice.
 Beginning in April and throughout the summer and autumn months, Cockermouth together with nearby towns and villages stage a range of events including “rock” festivals, carnivals, beer festivals, music and drama, agricultural shows, a Georgian Fair and classic vehicle displays.
 However, this is an all year round destination of a town which appreciates the needs of dedicated and independent minded climbers, walkers and cyclists who arrive to enjoy the challenges and spectacular scenery even on the coldest and shortest days.
 Cockermouth is a town to which the maxim “arrive as a guest and leave as a friend” readily applies.
-Please browse our Cockermouth Accommodation Page for a selection of accommodations and our Local Events and Lake District attractions for family fun and entertainment.
+Please browse our Local Events and Lake District attractions for family fun and entertainment.

 How to get there: